bronson/portkey/README.md

 ### Common Issues

 - **Web page doesn't load**: Check if ports 80/443 are accessible and not blocked by firewall
-- **Authentication works but can't connect to Minecraft**: Verify iptables_manager logs to ensure rules are being applied
+- **Authentication works but can't connect to the server**: Verify iptables_manager logs to ensure rules are being applied to the correct ports
 - **Rules not being applied**: Check if the `access_log` file has correct permissions
 - **Changes to users.json not taking effect**: Make sure the file is valid JSON and restart the container with `docker-compose restart php`
-- **Need to clear all access**: Run `sudo ./clear_access.sh` to manually flush the MINECRAFT_AUTH chain
+- **Need to clear all access**: Run `sudo ./clear_access.sh` to manually flush the PORTAL_AUTH chain
 - **Access remains after container restart**: This is by design - access rules are persistent across restarts

 ## License